ROCm/HIP/docs/developer_guide/build.md

 ### NVIDIA platform

-Install Nvidia driver and pre-build packages (see HIP Installation Guide at https://docs.amd.com/ for the release)
+Install Nvidia driver and pre-built packages (see HIP Installation Guide at https://docs.amd.com/ for the release)

 ### Branch of repository

-Before get HIP source code, set the expected branch of repository at the variable `ROCM_BRANCH`.
+Before getting HIP source code, set the expected branch of repository at the variable `ROCM_BRANCH`.
 For example, for ROCm 6.1 release branch, set
 ```shell
 export ROCM_BRANCH=rocm-6.1.x